 8. Putting it together

-Ultimately, a consistent toss, a deep leg drive, trunk rotation, lateral stretch, relaxed body, loose arm, forearm pronation and a clean impact with massive racquet head speed is the way to a powerful and accurate tennis serve.
+Ultimately, all these elements must combine: a consistent toss, deep leg drive, trunk rotation, lateral stretch, relaxed body, loose arm, forearm pronation, and clean impact.
+Together, they produce a powerful and accurate tennis serve.
 All these elements must work in sync so a lot of practice is needed.

 It takes lots of practice so go out there and serve baskets to targets, and also look for a very good coach such as Coach Michael Mantua or the coaches of TAG International Tennis Academy who are former pros to help you improve your serve.